 1. Retirement Calculator

 The Retirement Calculator by AARP is an exceptional way to begin the process of reassessing your retirement.
-By entering basic information about yourself such as your age, marital status, income, current savings and expected retirement age, you can determine whether your savings are adequate or not.
+By entering basic information about yourself such as your age, current savings, expected retirement age, income and marital status, you can determine whether your savings are adequate or not.